How to Thread A Sewing Machine Needle Easily – Tips & Tricks

 If I’m in a pinch, I’ll then lick the thread end.
 Gross, I know, but it works great most times!
 Give the thread ends a little squish with your fingers to compress all the fibers.
 You can use water also.

-When I’m not in a hurry or I’m dealing with very limp threads, I like using Thread Magic.
+When I’m not in a hurry or dealing with very limp threads, I like using Thread Magic.
 It’s a thread conditioner with a bazillion uses, one of which is making threads less frayed.
 It also strengthens thread and makes it easier to pass through a needle.

 To use Thread Magic, unscrew the cap, squish the last few inches of thread into the middle of the material, and pull the end through.
 Then, shape the end if needed.
 Thread Magic makes pitifully weak threads much stronger and maneuverable.